Electronics industry in Japan: 21st century

-Since the beginning of the 21st century, a number of the largest Japanese electronics companies have struggled financially and lost market share, particularly to South Korean, Taiwanese, and Chinese companies.
-Japanese companies have lost their dominant position in categories including portable media players, TVs, computers and semiconductors.
-Hit hard by the economic crisis of 2008 Sony, Hitachi, Panasonic, Fujitsu, Sharp, NEC, and Toshiba reported losses amounting to $17 billion.
-By 2009, Samsung Electronics (South Korea) operating profit was more than two times larger than the combined operating profit of nine of Japan's largest consumer electronics companies.
-The relative decline has been ascribed to factors including high costs, the value of the yen and too many Japanese companies producing the same class of products, causing a duplication in research and development efforts and reducing economies of scale and pricing power.
+Since the beginning of the 21st century, several of the largest Japanese electronics companies have struggled financially and lost market share, particularly to South Korean, Taiwanese, and Chinese companies.
+Japanese companies have lost their dominant position in categories including portable media players, TVs, computers, and semiconductors.
+Affected by the 2008 financial crisis, Sony, Hitachi, Panasonic, Fujitsu, Sharp, NEC, and Toshiba reported losses amounting to $17 billion.
+The relative decline has been ascribed to factors including high costs, the value of the yen and too many Japanese companies producing the same class of products, causing duplication in research and development efforts and reducing economies of scale and pricing power.
 Japan's education system has also been highlighted as a possible contributing factor.
 The lack of adaptation to the Digital Revolution and the shift from hardware to software-oriented product development has also been cited.

 One response to the challenges has been a rise in company mergers and acquisitions.
 JVC and Kenwood merged (forming JVCKenwood), and Renesas Technology and NEC Electronics -the semiconductors arm of NEC- to merge forming Renesas Electronics.
-In a similar move, in 2009 Panasonic acquired a voting stock majority of Sanyo, making the latter part of the Panasonic Group.
-Also some of the bigger players resorted to merging some of their operations as Hitachi, Casio and NEC, and Fujitsu and Toshiba, did with their cellphone business.
+In a similar move, in 2009, Panasonic acquired a voting stock majority of Sanyo, making the latter part of the Panasonic Group.
+Also, some of the bigger players resorted to merging some of their operations, as Hitachi, Casio, NEC, Fujitsu, and Toshiba, did with their cellphone business.

-On 15 November 2011, facing tough competition from Samsung and LG; Sony, Toshiba and Hitachi signed a deal to merge their LCD businesses, creating a new company called Japan Display by spring 2012.
+On 15 November 2011, facing tough competition from Samsung and LG; Sony, Toshiba, and Hitachi signed a deal to merge their LCD businesses, creating a new company called Japan Display by spring 2012.

 As of 2013, most Japanese companies no longer enjoy the same reputation they did about one to two decades ago.
 Currently, the international electronics consumer market is a competition between Japanese, South Korean, Chinese, Taiwanese, and American industries.
 Quite a few Japanese companies still have significant international market share.
 The future of the Japanese electronics industry is debated.

+Manufacturers

+The following electronics industry have marketed and sold within Japan: